agameraaron/prestream-timer/README.md

 - Custom colors

 # To-do:

+High priority:
 - When minutes are input, modulo by 60 and add to hours.
 - When minutes are input, convert decimal entries to seconds.
 - When hours are input, convert decimal entries to minutes & seconds.
+- Resize the option screen to cover the full viewport
+- Create option to hide time name labels.
 - Create 'Reset to Defaults' option.
-- Create options to control the header, footer and text editing colors.
-- Create option to hide time name labels.
+- Update icons to cohere better in size as a group.
+- Update previews.

+Low priority:
+- Auto-save settings on returning to the timer from the options
+- Auto-load settings upon startup
 - Create cut-out border and option to show it.
 - Center the text editors during editing, if possible.
-- Update icons to cohere better in size as a group.
-- Update previews.
+- Create font change option for the timer.
+- Create font size option for the timer.
+- Create font change option for the header and footer.
+- Create color change option for the header and footer.
+- Create color change option for the header and footer editors.
+- Create font size change option for the header, footer & respective editors.
+- Create font change option for the time type labels.
+- Create color change option for the time type labels.
+- Create font size option for the time type labels.

 # About:
 MIT licensed, created by AGamerAaron.